 When a student has fulfilled the above requirement he or she should submit a written statement to the Physics Department Director of Graduate Studies indicating how the condition was fulfilled.
 This statement must be signed by all of the members of his or her Supervisory Committee.
 A student will not be considered to have formally satisfied the Research Report Requirement until this statement has been approved by the Physics Department Director of Graduate Studies and placed in the student's file.

-The Doctoral Preliminary Examination is divided into four parts: (i) a written PhD Qualifying Examination (PHY 8969); (ii) the preparation of a tentative Prospectus; (iii) an oral examination; and (iv) the approval of the Prospectus.
-The time between successful completion of the first part and the last part typically ranges between six months and one year.
-Each of these parts is considered in detail below.
-You must register for PHY 8969 in the semester that you plan to take the written portion of your exam.
-This grade will remain an "I" for incomplete until the time that you pass the oral part of your exam.
+To be eligible for Preliminary Examination (Section 16), the student must take and pass the Written Proficiency Exam PHY8### (course number pending).
+You must register for PHY 8### in the semester that you plan to take the written Proficiency Exam.
+This grade will remain an "I" for incomplete until the time that you pass the written part of your exam.
 This course should be registered for once and only once.

-16.1.1 Content and level.
-The Qualifying Examination tests a student's knowledge of general physics.
+The Proficiency Examination tests a student's knowledge of general physics.
 It is based on material covered at the advanced undergraduate/beginning graduate level.

-16.1.2 Format.
-The written exam will consist of 12 questions/problems distributed as follows: two (2) in Classical Mechanics, tow (2) in Thermodynamics/Statistical Mechanics, three (3) in Electromagnetism, and three (3) in Quantum Mechanics.
+The written exam will consist of 12 questions/problems distributed as follows: two (2) in Classical Mechanics, two (2) in Thermodynamics/Statistical Mechanics, three (3) in Electromagnetism, and three (3) in Quantum Mechanics.
 The remaining two questions/problems will be in an area of Physics that is covered in a typical undergraduate program, such as Modern Physics, Optics, and/or Intermediate/Advanced Laboratory.

 You are allowed to bring a hand calculator and a book of math tables, but not the one that has a list of physics formulas (e.g. Maxwell's equations or the equations of fluid flow or thermodynamics, etc) or physical constants (e.g. electron mass, acceleration of gravity, etc).
 If such information should be supplied, it will be included in the statement of the problem (and that is generally the case with numbers like the electron mass, Planck's constant, etc.).

-16.1.5.
-Grades.
-Shortly after the faculty have reached a decision each student who took the exam is notified whether or not he or she passed the exam.
+Shortly after the faculty have reached a decision each student who took the exam is notified whether or not they passed the exam.
 No specific grades or rankings are provided.

-After passing the Written Preliminary Examination, the student should strive to obtain a comprehensive grasp of his or her chosen field of research, and then should decide within this field the problem that he or she would like to undertake for his or her doctoral dissertation.
+After passing the Written Proficiency Examination (Section 16), the student should strive to obtain a comprehensive grasp of his or her chosen field of research, and then should decide within this field the problem that he or she would like to undertake for his or her doctoral dissertation.